nithin2006-L/uzhavar-ariviyal-ai/README.md

 🌿 Supports multiple crops and plant diseases
 💻 Simple and interactive web interface
 ⚡ Fast predictions using optimized image preprocessing
+---
+## 🌐 Language

+This application supports multilingual user interface.

+Supported languages:
+- 🇬🇧 English
+- 🇮🇳 Tamil

+Language can be switched from the dropdown available in the application UI.

+---

 # 🧠 Supported Crops